appium/appium-mac2-driver/README.md

 - macOS 10.15 or later
 - Xcode 12 or later should be installed
 - Xcode Helper app should be enabled for Accessibility access.
 The app itself could be usually found at `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/Library/Xcode/Agents/Xcode Helper.app`.
 In order to enable Accessibility access for it simply open the parent folder in Finder: `open /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/Library/Xcode/Agents/` and drag & drop the `Xcode Helper` app to `Security & Privacy -> Privacy -> Accessibility` list of your `System Preferences`.
 This action must only be done once.
-- Since the version `1.0.0` this driver is only compatible with Appium 2.
-Use the `appium driver install mac2` CLI command to add it to your server dist.

-`testmanagerd` procccess requires UIAutomation authentication since macOS 12. `automationmodetool enable-automationmode-without-authentication` command may help to disable it.
-It may help especially CI environment. [apple forum](https://developer.apple.com/forums/thread/693850).
+- `testmanagerd` procccess requires UIAutomation authentication since macOS 12. `automationmodetool enable-automationmode-without-authentication` command may help to disable it.
+It may be particularly useful in CI environments.
+[Apple forum thread](https://developer.apple.com/forums/thread/693850).

 ## Capabilities